-Pizza Hut has a duty of care to its customers and there are regulations in place to protect diners from injury.
-Pizza Hut should take reasonable precautions to reduce the risk of an accident happening.
-If there are any hazards in its stores, the company should prevent customers from coming in contact with these hazards.
-It should also ensure that its stores are well-maintained and fit for purpose.
+A restaurant has a duty of care to its customers and there are regulations in place to protect diners from injury.
+Restaurants should take reasonable precautions to reduce the risk of an accident happening.

-If Pizza Hut has failed in its duty to keep you safe while you are dining in its restaurant and you become injured as a result, you may have cause to make a claim.
+If a restaurant has failed in its duty to keep you safe while you are dining in its restaurant and you become injured as a result, you may have cause to make a claim.

 Common types of accidents in Pizza Hut

-There are a number of different kinds of accidents that might occur in Pizza Hut, including:
+There are a number of different kinds of accidents that might occur in a restaurant, including:

 - Slip, trips or falls, caused by, for instance, loose items on the floor, spillages or defective flooring potentially causing bruising, cuts, scrapes, fractured or broken bones and head injuries.